MzjHarley/MzjHarley/README.md

 ## Hey，MzjHarley here 👋
 I am M**iao** Z**hi**J**un**,a sophomore at HENU.
 -   🌱 I’m currently learning DataStructuresAndAlgorithms.
--   👯 I’m looking to collaborate on
+-   👯 I’m looking to collaborate on doing the similar things.
--   🔭 I’m currently working as a university student
+-   🔭 I’m currently working as a university student.
 -   🤔 I’m looking for help with
 -   💬 Ask me about:
 -   📫 How to reach me: